ErasmusMC-Bioinformatics/AMR-Galaxy-workflows/docs/index.md

 ### 3. Viewing the results

+#### A. Viewing the workflow report

+Galaxy will create a workflow report for you with the various outputs combined into a single page.

 1. Go to **"User"** in the top menu bar
 2. Click on **"Workflow invocations"**
   - Here you will see all the workflows you have run